aliyun/terraform-provider-alicloud/website/docs/r/mongodb_sharding_instance.html.markdown

 * `zone_id` - (Optional, ForceNew) The Zone to launch the DB instance.
 MongoDB sharding instance does not support multiple-zone.
 If it is a multi-zone and `vswitch_id` is specified, the vswitch must in one of them.
 * `vswitch_id` - (Optional, ForceNew) The virtual switch ID to launch DB instances in one VPC.
-* `account_password` -  (Optional) Password of the root account.
+* `account_password` -  (Optional, Sensitive) Password of the root account.
 It is a string of 6 to 32 characters and is composed of letters, numbers, and underlines.
 * `security_ip_list` - (Optional) List of IP addresses allowed to access all databases of an instance.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
 System default to `["127.0.0.1"]`.
 * `mongo_list` - (Required) The mongo-node count can be purchased is in range of [2, 32].
     * `node_class` -(Required) Node specification. see [Instance specifications](https://www.alibabacloud.com/help/doc-detail/57141.htm).